-The 200-UP-1 Groundwater Operable Unit (OU), located on the U.S. Department of Energy (DOE) Hanford Site in southeastern Washington State, consists of the groundwater beneath the southern portion of the 200 West Area within the Central Plateau, as shown in Figure 1.1.
+The 200-UP-1 groundwater operable unit (OU), located on the U.S. Department of Energy (DOE) Hanford Site in southeastern Washington State, consists of the groundwater beneath the southern portion of the 200 West Area within the Central Plateau, as shown in Figure 1.1.
 Groundwater in the 200-UP-1 OU is contaminated with carbon tetrachloride, uranium, nitrate, chromium (total and hexavalent), iodine-129, technetium-99, and tritium.
-The DOE Richland Operations Office is the lead agency for remediation of the 200-UP-1 OU and the U.S. Environmental Protection Agency (EPA) is the lead regulatory agency, as identified in Section 5.6 and Appendix C of the Tri-Party Agreement.
-In accordance with the Tri-Party Agreement, Article XIV, Paragraph 54, DOE developed and proposed remedial action for the 200-UP-1 OU through completion and approval of a remedial investigation/feasibility study (RI/FS) (DOE/RL-2009-122, Remedial Investigation/Feasibility Study for the 200-UP-1 Groundwater Operable Unit).
-The Record of Decision for Interim Remedial Action, Hanford 200 Area Superfund Site, 200-UP-1 Operable Unit (hereafter referred to as the 200-UP-1 OU ROD) (USEPA et al. 2012) was signed by EPA, DOE, and the Washington State Department of Ecology on September 27, 2012.
+The DOE Richland Operations Office is the lead agency for remediation of the 200-UP-1 OU and the U.S. Environmental Protection Agency (EPA) is the lead regulatory agency, as identified in Section 5.6 and Appendix C of the Tri-Party Agreement.1 In accordance with the Tri-Party Agreement, Article XIV, Paragraph 54, DOE developed and proposed remedial action for the 200-UP-1 OU through completion and approval of a remedial investigation/feasibility study (RI/FS) (DOE 2012a).
+The Record of Decision for Interim Remedial Action, Hanford 200 Area Superfund Site, 200-UP-1 Operable Unit (hereafter referred to as the 200-UP-1 OU ROD) (EPA et al. 2012) was signed by EPA, DOE, and the Washington State Department of Ecology on September 27, 2012.
 The selected interim remedy was chosen in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended by the Superfund Amendments and Reauthorization Act of 1986, the Tri-Party Agreement, and, to the extent practicable, the National Contingency Plan (40 CFR 300).
 This decision is based on the Administrative Record file for the 200-UP-1 OU.

-The preferred alternative described in the 200-UP-1 OU ROD includes 35 years active remediation using a combination of groundwater pump-and treat (P&T), monitored natural attenuation (MNA) for portions of the contaminated groundwater, followed by institutional controls until cleanup levels are met for unrestricted use (USEPA et al. 2012; USDOE 2012c).
+The preferred alternative described in the 200-UP-1 OU ROD includes 35 years of active remediation using a combination of groundwater pump-and-treat (P&T) and monitored natural attenuation (MNA) for portions of the contaminated groundwater, followed by institutional controls until cleanup levels are met for unrestricted use (EPA et al. 2012; DOE 2012c).
 The selected interim remedy stipulates groundwater P&T for parts of the carbon tetrachloride plume, technetium-99 plumes, uranium plume, high-concentration nitrate plume area, and chromium (total and hexavalent) plumes, remedy performance monitoring for all plumes, followed by institutional controls.
-However, as noted in the 200-UP-1 OU ROD, no current treatment technology for iodine-129 exists that can achieve the federal drinking water standard (DWS) of 1 pCi/L for the iodine-129 concentrations present in the 200-UP-1 OU groundwater.
+However, as noted in the 200-UP-1 OU ROD, no current treatment technology for iodine-129 had been identified that could achieve the federal drinking water standard (DWS) of 1 pCi/L for the iodine-129 concentrations present in the 200-UP-1 OU groundwater.
 The 200-UP-1 OU interim ROD specified hydraulic containment of the iodine-129 plume and further evaluation of potentially applicable iodine-129 treatment technologies.
+An assessment of potential remediation technologies is provided by Truex et al. (2019).
 The 200-UP-1 OU ROD further stated that the interim remedial action: